igorgrabarski/CTrack/README.md

 # Tracking client

-Used together with CTrack Monitor, allows to track devices either by GPS location, or by cellular tower.
+Used together with CTrack Monitor(https://github.com/igorgrabarski/CTrackMonitor), allows to track devices either by GPS location, or by cellular tower.